Insertion (genetics): Methods

+One limitation of current technology is that the size for DNA precise insertion is not large enough to meet the demand for genome research.
+RNA-guided DNA transposition is an emerging area to solve this problem.
+More efficient methods are expected to be developed and applied in the genome engineering area.

 Effects

 Insertions can be particularly hazardous if they occur in an exon, the amino acid coding region of a gene.
 A frameshift mutation, an alteration in the normal reading frame of a gene, results if the number of inserted nucleotides is not divisible by three, i.e., the number of nucleotides per codon.
 Frameshift mutations will alter all the amino acids encoded by the gene following the mutation.
 Usually, insertions and the subsequent frameshift mutation will cause the active translation of the gene to encounter a premature stop codon, resulting in an end to translation and the production of a truncated protein.
 Transcripts carrying the frameshift mutation may also be degraded through Nonsense-mediated decay during translation, thus not resulting in any protein product.
-If translated, the truncated proteins frequently are unable to function properly or at all and can possibly result in any number of genetic disorders depending on the gene in which the insertion occurs.
-Methods to detect DNA sequencing errors were developed.
+If translated, the truncated proteins frequently are unable to function properly or at all and can result in any number of genetic disorders depending on the gene in which the insertion occurs.

 In-frame insertions occur when the reading frame is not altered as a result of the insertion; the number of inserted nucleotides is divisible by three.
 The reading frame remains intact after the insertion and translation will most likely run to completion if the inserted nucleotides do not code for a stop codon.
 However, because of the inserted nucleotides, the finished protein will contain, depending on the size of the insertion, multiple new amino acids that may affect the function of the protein.